ssoonmi/book-lending-client-example/README.md

 ### Starting your Server

-If you haven't already, follow the [Server Set Up instructions here] for starting your server.
+If you haven't already from Day 1, follow the [Server Set Up instructions here] for starting your server from the Book Lending Server Example.
 We will be making queries and mutations to this server at [localhost:5000/graphql](localhost:5000/graphql).
 If you want to test out your queries, you can do so at [localhost:5000/playground](localhost:5000/playground).

 ### Install Dependencies